Mark 14.41-46, Matthew 26.45-50, Luke 22.47-48, John 18.1-3.

 So right after

-Mark 14.41-46 KWL - 41 Jesus came back a third time and told his students, “Now you’re sleeping,
+Mark 14.41-46 KWL - 41 Jesus comes back a third time and tells his students,

 - 42 Get up so we can go: Here comes the one who sold me out.”

-- With him was a crowd carrying machetes and sticks, sent by the head priests, scribes, and elders.
+- With him, a crowd with machetes and sticks,

 - 44 The one who handed over Jesus had given the crowd a signal,

 - saying, “Whomever I might show affection to, is him.
-Grab him and take him away carefully.”

-- 45 Next, coming to Jesus, he told him, “Rabbi!” and kissed him hello.
+- 45 Next, coming to Jesus, he tells him, “Rabbi!”

-Matthew 26.45-50 KWL - 45 Then Jesus came back to the students and told them, “Now you’re sleeping,
+Matthew 26.45-50 KWL - 45 Then Jesus comes back to the students and told them,

 - 46 Get up so we can go: Here comes the one who sold me out.”

-- With him was a great crowd carrying machetes and sticks, sent by the head priests, elders, and people.
+- With him is a great crowd with machetes and sticks,

 - saying, “Whomever I might show affection to, is him.
 Grab him.”

-- 49 Immediately coming to Jesus, he said, “Hello, rabbi!” and kissed him hello.
+- 49 Immediately coming to Jesus, he says, “Hello, rabbi!”

-Luke 22.47-48 KWL - 45 Getting up from the prayer, Jesus went to the students
+Luke 22.45-48 KWL - 45 Rising from the prayer, Jesus goes to the students

 - Get up and pray, or else you might enter temptation!”

-- He and his students entered it.
+- where there’s a garden.
+He and his students enter it.

 - 2 Judas Iscariot, who was selling him out, had known of the place,

-- 3 So Judas, bringing 200 men, plus servants of the head priests and Pharisees,
+- plus servants of the head priests and Pharisees,

 Judas’s motivation.

-I know; many Christians are entirely sure they do know why.
+I know; many Christians are entirely sure they do know.
 Books and plays and movies have been written to explain Judas’s motivation.
-Some to depict him as absolutely depraved and evil: Jealous because Jesus put Simon Peter in charge of the Twelve instead of him; enraged because he expected
+Some to depict him as absolutely depraved and evil:

-Others actually try to defend Judas.
+And some actually try to defend Judas.
 In Albert Schweitzer’s

 Most Christians recognize these “historical Jesus” theories are purely fictional farces.
 But every once in a while, one of us gets suckered by them, or uses ’em as an excuse to